Gus-The-Forklift-Driver/blenderWFC/README.md

 ### **This is still a WIP**

-This is my own implementation of [the wave function algorithm](https://github.com/mxgmn/WaveFunctionCollapse) It needs the dataset to be created by hand, then automatically detects the matching tiles.
+This is my own implementation of [the wave function algorithm](https://github.com/mxgmn/WaveFunctionCollapse) It automatically detects the matching tiles.
 ## todo
 - more user friendly dataset matching edit
 - improve performance